The top websites for fly-cruise packages

 Nevertheless, the lengthy voyage time cruises often involve can deter a lot of holidaymakers.
 If you want to enjoy all the travel benefits of a cruise but none of the waiting around, fly-cruises could be just right for you – here’s our guide to picking cruise and flight packages online.

 Although fly-cruise packages are now relatively common, many travellers are still unclear about what they involve.
 Essentially, a fly-cruise deal lets you skip much of the voyage and lets you fly directly into your cruise’s first port of call.
 When the cruise has made its last stop – or the last stop you’d like to explore – you simply fly back home, rather than returning home on-board the ship.

 There are a variety of advantages to these cruise and flight packages.
 Firstly, if you’ve only got a short window within which to take a holiday, fly-cruises eliminate a large chunk of travel time and let you get straight to the main event.
 It’s a great solution too if you’re nervous about travelling by boat but would still like to enjoy the luxuries of a cruise, as the number of days you spend on-board will be limited.
 It also means you can extend your stay in your first and last stops

 What’s more, most cruises from the UK leave from Southampton.
 So if you live in northern England, Scotland or Northern Ireland, fly-cruises are more convenient as you won’t have to make the journey to and from the south coast.

 The web’s best fly cruise deals

-Not sure which fly cruise deals are best for you?
-Thomas Cook lists packages from a range of cruise liners so you can compare deals before making a final choice.
-Virgin Holidays Cruises are also worth consulting before making a booking; their fly cruise deals include direct flights, resort or hotel transfers and, in some cases, a free upgrade to a balcony cabin.
+Not sure which fly-cruise deals are best for you?
+Fred.
+Olsen lists packages from a range of cruise liners so you can compare deals before making a final choice.
+Virgin Holidays Cruises are also worth consulting before making a booking; their fly-cruise deals include direct flights, resort or hotel transfers and, in some cases, a free upgrade to a balcony cabin.